squirrel-prover/squirrel-prover/README.md

 ## Build

-You need OCaml version 4.10 or more.
+You need OCaml version 4.10 or more (tested up to 4.13.1).

 We recommend that you use opam (version 2.0 or more).
 It will notably allow you to install the required tools and libraries, with the following command